-This course provides an overview of the dynamic field of positive psychology.
+This course will provide an overview of the dynamic field of positive psychology.
 What does this mean?
-Positive psychology is oriented to the study of optimal human performance, quality relationships, wellbeing, and flourishing.
+Positive psychology is oriented to the study of optimal human performance, quality relationships, well-being, and flourishing.
 How can we be happy?
 How can we enhance our own lives and the lives of others?
 How can we be creative, productive, satisfied, and live meaningful lives?
 These are a few of the questions we would like to tackle in this course.

-408. Drugs and Behavior (3); Fa, Su

-Psychological and pharmacological study of alcoholism, drug abuse, and drug use, including tranquilizers and nonprescription drugs, throughout society.
+408. Drugs and Behavior (3); Fa, Su Psychological and pharmacological study of alcoholism, drug abuse, and drug use, including tranquilizers and non-prescription drugs, throughout society.